Dr. Robert Pijpers

 2. D’Angelo, L. and Pijpers, R.J.
 (2022).
 The Anthropology of Resource Extraction: An Introduction.
 In D’Angelo, L. and Pijpers, R.J. (eds).
 The Anthropology of Resource Extraction.
-London and New York: Routledge.
+New York and Abingdon: Routledge.

 3. Pijpers, R.J. and Rajak, D. (2022).
 Final Reflections and Future Agendas.
 In D’Angelo, L. and Pijpers, R.J. (eds).
 The Anthropology of Resource Extraction.
-London and New York: Routledge.
+New York and Abingdon: Routledge.

 4. Pijpers, R.J.
 (2020).
 Ghana: A History of Expansion and Contraction in Gold Mining.
 In Verbrugge, B. and Geenen, S. (eds).
 The Global Gold Production System Touching Ground: A Story of Global Expansion, Technological Innovation, and Informalization.
 London: Palgrave Macmillan, pp. 169-84.

 5. Pijpers, R.J.
 (2018).
 Territories of contestation: Negotiating mining concessions in Sierra Leone.
 In Pijpers, R.J. and Eriksen, T.H. (eds).
 Mining Encounters: Extractive Industries in an Overheated World.
 London: Pluto Press, pp. 78-96.

 6. Pijpers, R.J. and Eriksen, T.H.
 (2018).
 Introduction: Negotiating the multiple edges of mining encounters.
 In Pijpers, R.J. and Eriksen, T.H. (eds).
 Mining Encounters: Extractive Industries in an Overheated World.
 London: Pluto Press, pp. 1-20.